Wibble199/FoundryVTT-Grid-Aware-Auras/readme.md

 Features that I will be looking to add to Grid-Aware Auras in future (in rough order of priority):

 - [ ] Formal API for creating/updating/deleting auras on tokens.
-- [ ] Allow auras on items, which will get added to the token when owned by that token's actor.
 - [ ] Setting auras by active effects (e.g. allowing effects to alter the range of an aura).